-From 13 – 21 June, an enthusiastic team of students from Royal High School will fly to Romania to participate in a Build.
+From 13 – 21 June, an enthusiastic team of students from Royal High School will build in Romania.
 The focus of the build will be community centre construction within the area Buftea, which is located outside of Bucharest.

 The community centre will provide afterschool clubs and education for 50 children, and support an additional 150 children each year.
 In Buftea, where some very poor communities live, this project will have huge benefits from helping to reduce school dropout rates to supporting mental and behavioural problems amongst children and youth.